 We pride ourselves on identifying people’s needs and doing what needs to be done to fulfill them.
 That mindset took a slightly different turn in the early 1940s.
 Like many manufacturers during World War II (1942-1945), Speed Queen halted its production of laundry equipment to manufacture 20mm shells as well as parts for airplanes, tanks and guns.
 Operating 24 hours a day to support the war effort, the company received numerous awards for its service.

 It’s been a fascinating journey since our humble beginnings in 1908 as Barlow and Seelig Manufacturing.
 And today, as in 1908, we continually strive to build the best washers and dryers backed by the industry’s finest service and support.
-In 2013, we expanded our production facility by more than 20,000 square feet to add even more state-of-the art capabilities.
-2015 brought another 106,000 square foot expansion—the largest in our history—that opens the possibilities of what we can offer our customers even wider.
-And we continue to push the boundaries of laundry performance with groundbreaking innovations like Dynamic Balancing Technology and a revolutionary patent-pending baffle design that combine to deliver even cleaner clothes.
+In the last five years, we have added new office space, a nearly 200,000 square foot Global Distribution Center, and we have continuously expanded our production facility by thousands of square feet to add even more state-of-the art capabilities.
+And we aren’t done yet.
+We continue to push the boundaries of laundry performance with groundbreaking innovations that take your traditional, commercial grade top load washer to the next level.

 As a growing company with over 100 years of commercial quality and expertise, we have always and will always bring you a line of washers and dryers that are built better to last longer.